stevencox/roger/README.md

 To build a bulk load, we
 * Must ensure no duplicate nodes exist
-* Preserve all node properties present in dupliates in input files
+* Preserve all properties present across duplicate nodes
-* Ensure all nodes have exactly the same properties
+* Ensure all nodes of the same type have exactly the same properties
-* Produce an header (schema) for all nodes and edges Some of the steps below are necessary to fit the above constaints.
+* Generate a comprehensive header (schema) for all nodes and edges These constraints are managed in the steps below.

 ### Get
 Fetches KGX files.
 A version can be specified to select a set of files to download.